mdssjc/mds/arquitetura/gof.md

 Do GoF:
 > _Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure._

+#### Visitor

+O padrão _Visitor_ representa uma operação a ser executada nos elementos de uma estrutura de objetos. _Visitor_ permite definir uma nova operação sem mudar as classes dos elementos sobre os quais opera.

+Do GoF:
+> _Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates._